yamt/toywasm/libdyld/README.md

 is enough for most cases.
 The approach is not compatible with tail call though.

-## WASI and other host functions, including our dlopen-like API.
+## WASI and other host functions, including our dlopen-like API

 The import/export API of [wasm-c-api] is a bit low-level and cumbersome to use.